tomdoyoon/Illinois-Mortgage-Acceptance/README.md

 To understand the factors of successful mortgage applications, the report uses natural language preprocessing, feature engineering,clustering, statistical analysis, and machine learning applications to develop significant conclusions and relationships between selected features.

+The goal of the study is to provide insights into correlated factors with successful mortgage applicants in Illinois.
+This is done through interpreting various features on the 2021 HDMA report, feature engineering fields, and analyzing stratas to determine statistically significant relationships.

 # Introduction